 - Peel potatoes then rice or finely grate.
 (Using potatoes while still warm will allow you to use less flour, resulting in a lighter gnocchi)

 - Place potatoes in a bowl.
-Stir in egg and 2 tsp of salt (ensure potatoes are not hot enough to cook the egg).
+Stir in egg and 2 teaspoon of salt (ensure potatoes are not hot enough to cook the egg).

 - Slowly incorporate flour until dough is no longer tacky (will still be moist).
 Flour amounts will vary, though try to use as little as possible to create a lighter gnocchi.